How to Reset All Local Group Policy Settings to Default in Windows 10

 3. When finished, you can close the elevated command prompt if you like.

-- How to Quickly View Enabled Group Policies in Windows
+- How to See Applied Group Policies in Windows 10

-- How to Back Up and Restore Local Group Policy in Windows
+- How to Backup and Restore Local Group Policy Objects in Windows 10

-- How to Apply Local Group Policies to a Specific User or Group in Windows
+- How to Apply Local Group Policies to Specific User in Windows 10

-- How to Apply Local Group Policies to All Users Except Administrators in Windows
+- How to Apply Local Group Policy to Administrators in Windows 10

 - How to Reset All Local Security Policy Settings to Default in Windows